joeg2101/gitlabhq/doc/install/installation.md

     # PostgreSQL only:
     sudo -u git cp config/database.yml.postgresql config/database.yml

-    # MySQL only:
-    sudo -u git cp config/database.yml.mysql config/database.yml

-    # MySQL and remote PostgreSQL only:
-    # Update username/password in config/database.yml.
-    # You only need to adapt the production settings (first part).
-    # If you followed the database guide then please do as follows:
-    # Change 'secure password' with the value you have given to $password
-    # You can keep the double quotes around the password
-    sudo -u git -H editor config/database.yml

     # PostgreSQL and MySQL:
     # Make config/database.yml readable to git only
     sudo -u git -H chmod o-rwx config/database.yml